 DIY Pergola Installation Basics

 Building your own pergola is labor-intensive but simple to understand.
 Just six posts define the perimeter of this 8-foot by 16-foot structure.
-At top is a lightweight partial cover constructed of one-by-threes—ideal for trailing plants.
+At the top is a lightweight partial cover constructed of 1x3s—ideal for trailing plants.

 Pergolas vs. Other Outdoor Structures